pyeventsourcing/eventsourcing-eventstoredb/README.md

+Please note: following the rebranding of EventStoreDB to KurrentDB, this package has been rebranded as [`eventsourcing-kurrentdb`](https://pypi.org/project/eventsourcing-kurrentdb).
+Please migrate your code to use the [`eventsourcing-kurrentdb`](https://pypi.org/project/eventsourcing-kurrentdb) package when you are ready.

-# Event Sourcing in Python with EventStoreDB and KurrentDB
+# Event Sourcing in Python with KurrentDB

 This is an extension package for the Python [eventsourcing](https://github.com/pyeventsourcing/eventsourcing) library that provides a persistence module for [EventStoreDB and KurrentDB](https://www.kurrent.io).